rpetitto/mycred-h5p/readme.txt

 Adds a myCRED hook for tracking points scored in H5P content.

 == Changelog ==

+= 0.2.0 =
+Added option for users to award myCRED equal to points earned in H5P activity.

+= 0.1.1 =
+Added functionality for users to customize points awarded.

 = 0.1.0 =
 This is the first version of this plugin.